reyemtm/agol-cache/README.md

 ## Missing Features Needing External Work via Pull Requests

+- [ ] Working on the drawingInfo - renderer.
 - [ ] Add the ability to add query parameters.
 - [ ] Add an option to choose export format (JSON or GeoJSON)
 - [x] Add the possibility to use a token for restricted services.